Written by CorpsAfrica/Malawi Volunteer Ms. Chisomo Kamlopa

 This thought led me into thinking how the pain of seeing rural communities face various challenges led me into the best decision of offering myself to serve my country through facilitating change in these rural communities.

 Pain causes discomfort and when that happens, people usually look for means of eliminating that pain.
 In most cases the best way to do so, is through dealing with the cause of that pain.
 If you get to talk to people that have made a difference in this world, they will tell their story that they were hurt with how things were and they felt the need to collaborate and find solution.
-So the maths is simple; Pain + Discomfort = Eliminating the cause of pain, creating comfort.
+So the math is simple; Pain + Discomfort = Eliminating the cause of pain, creating comfort.

 What is it that is happening in the world today that causes so much pain in you?
 What action have you taken to deal with what causes that pain?
 Has the power of the pain helped you to give out your best?

-Pain that comes with seeing how our communities are struggling should bring you into the realisation of the ability you have to contribute to the elimination of those challenges.
+Pain that comes with seeing how our communities are struggling should bring you into the realization of the ability you have to contribute to the elimination of those challenges.
 Allow that pain to bring out the best out of you.

 Pain can either cause you to do the worst or the best.
 What goals has pain ignited in you?